7th Central Pay Commission and Defence Forces: Additional Indian Navy specific allowances

+Civilian Pay Matrix

 Composition of 7CPC

 The commission consisted of three members, and one member secretary.
 The 1st CPC (1947) had no member secretary.
 Since then all pay commissions have had a member secretary, usually from the IAS.

 Secretariat

 7CPC had a secretariat of 18 government officials on deputation from their respective departments to the commission.
 In addition, the commission hired 16 consultants to advice it on its work.
 The consultants are not named in the report, and their contribution are not documented.

 The secretariat was composed of members of Indian Administrative Service (IAS), Indian Postal service, Indian Railway Accounts Service, Indian Post and Telegraph Accounts and Finance Service.
 Senior officials involved in the preparation of the report were: Jayant Sinha, Indian Audit and Accounts Service (IA&AS), 1990 batch, (who on completion of his tenure in the 7th CPC was posted in the Department of Defence, Ministry of Defence); Ms Yashashri Shukla, Indian Post and Telegraph Accounts and Finance Service', Mudit Mittal, Indian Railway Accounts Service; Samir Kumar Sinha, IAS officer of Bihar cadre and Rajiv Mishra, 'Advisor' and 'economist'.

 D.K.
 Rai, Indian Defence Account Service (IDSA), 2000 batch, was responsible for processing armed forces pay and allowances, including reviewing the submissions from the armed forces headquarters.
 Rai, according to Mr Mathur was "great help" in "determining the pay structure for the defence forces", because of his "insight into the financial intricacies of the pay structure of the defense service".